-During my (short) time in Copenhagen, I ate a lot of delicious vegan meals.
-I didn’t have any trouble finding plant-based eateries or spots with vegan and vegetarian options.
-I’m very happy to include so many establishments in this vegan Copenhagen guide.
+This vegan Copenhagen restaurant guide will help you find the best vegan meals in the city.
+During my three days in Copenhagen, I ate a lot of delicious vegan meals.
+I didn’t have any trouble finding plant-based eateries or restaurants with vegan and vegetarian options.

 Souls has every meal covered: breakfast, brunch, lunch, dinner, and dessert.
 There are so many choices on the menu for every taste.
 Burgers, ramen noodles, pizza, pancakes, smoothies… it’s the comforting food that you love.